FlowFuse/website/src/blog/2023/12/ai-use-cases.md

     - posts
     - ai
 ---
 Are we standing on the brink of a Fifth Industrial Revolution?
-The manufacturing industry has been in a state of flux for some time, with the rise of automation and digitization transforming the way factories operate.
+The manufacturing industry has been in a state of flux for some time, with the rise of automation and digital transforming the way factories operate.
 But today, we are witnessing something even more profound: AI is pushing manufacturing to a whole new level.
 Some have even referred to it as “the fifth industrial revolution” due to its potential for disruption.

 <!--more-->